SpocWiki/_public/schema.org/predicate/Relations/has/has_xpath.md

 - [ #has/_xpath :: XPathType ] or
 - [ has_xpath :: XPathType ]

-An XPath, e.g. of a &lt;a class="localLink" href="/SpeakableSpecification"&gt;SpeakableSpecification&lt;/a&gt; or &lt;a class="localLink" href="/WebPageElement"&gt;WebPageElement&lt;/a&gt;.
+An XPath, e.g. of a [[SpeakableSpecification]] or [[WebPageElement]].
 In the latter case, multiple matches within a page can constitute a single conceptual "Web page element".

 Relation describes that:
 [ #has_/domain  :: SpeakableSpecification, WebPageElement ]